HarperDB/documentation/docs/rest/README.md

 Following uniform interface principles, HTTP methods define different actions with resources.
 For each method, this describes the default action.

 ## GET
 These can be used to retrieve individual records or perform searches.
-This handled by the Resource static method `get(recordId, request)`.
+This handled by the Resource method `get()`.

 ### `GET /my-resource/<record-id>`

 This can be used to retrieve a record by its primary key.
 The response will include the record as the body.

-This is handled by the Resource's `getById` method.

 #### Caching/Conditional Requests
 A `GET` response for a record will include the date of the last modification to this record in the `Last-Modified` and `ETag` request headers.
 On subsequent requests, a client (that has a cached copy) may include an `If-Match` request header with this date tag.
 If the record has not been updated since this date, the response will have a 304 status and no body.